cagov/caldata-mdsa-training/docs/data-transformation/dbt-core-practice.md

         1. For things that could not be auto-fixed you'll have to manually do it.
     1. Or, to run all the checks, run`pre-commit run --all-files`

-Any of the above steps may modify your files requiring you to save them again.
+Any of the above steps may modify your files requiring you to save (`git add`) them again.

 1. Check to see which files need to be added or removed: `git status`
 1. Add or remove any relevant files: `git add filename.ext` or `git rm filename.ext`